Brian Bratton

-Brian Bratton (born July 31, 1982) is a former Canadian football wide receiver who is currently a football coach at Indianapolis Colts.
-He most recently played for the Montreal Alouettes of the Canadian Football League.
+Brian Bratton (born July 31, 1982) is an American former Canadian football wide receiver who is currently a football coach at Indianapolis Colts.
+He most recently played for the Montreal Alouettes of the Canadian Football League (CFL).
 Having played with the Alouettes since 2007, he is a two-time Grey Cup champion, after winning in 2009 and 2010.
 He played college football for the Furman Paladins from 2002 to 2005.

 Professional career

 Atlanta Falcons

 Bratton signed his first professional contract with the Atlanta Falcons of the National Football League in May 2005 and attended the team's training camp.
 He was later released in September of that year.

 Baltimore Ravens

 Following his release from Atlanta, Bratton signed with the Baltimore Ravens in October 2005 and spent time on the team's practice roster.

 Cologne Centurions

 After the 2005 season, Bratton was allocated to NFL Europe's Cologne Centurions in January 2006.
 While playing for Cologne, he started 10 games and caught 23 passes for 280 yards and two touchdowns.
 He was released in August, thereby terminating his contract with the Centurions.